mbtaPredict/Main/README.md

 ```
 python hubway_gui.py
 ```
 This will start running the file.
 First, the Hubway data will load.
 This will take around a minute.
 Next, input the date and time that you would like data for.
 You can input any date or time.
 The histrocial data that we have is for Hubway rides during 2011, 2012, and 2013.
 If the input is a date and time for which we have historical data, the gui displays the historical data.
 To get a prediction, input a date and time that is less than 240 hours, or 10 days, in the future.
 The month should be a number, and the hour should be an integer from 0-23.
+If an invalid date and time is entered, an error message will appear.

-The GUI will return the number of rides it predicts during that hour.
-It can also return the temperature prediction for that hour.
-Press the Quit button to quit the GUI when you are finished.
+The GUI will return the number of rides it predicts during that hour, as well as show a graph of how many riders the model expects there to be during the day.
+To get a prediction for a different date and time, simply update the fields, click "Predict!" and the new prediction will be displayed.
+Press the "Quit" button to quit the GUI when you are finished.

 **Importing Weather Data**

 We have left our own Weather Underground API key in our code.
 If you plan on obtaining a large amount fo data via the Weather Underground API, please obtain and use your own key.
 You can do this by going to the [Weather Underground website](http://www.wunderground.com/weather/api/).
 Sign up by clicking on the orange button that says "Sign Up for FREE!", fill in your information, and you will be given an API key.

-**Running the ipython notebook**
+**Running the IPython notebook**

 To run our ipython notebook, type the following command into terminal:
 ```
 ipython notebook lin_reg.ipynb
 ```
 When a webpage opens up, click on the file name that says "lin_reg.ipynb".
-The ipython notebook will open.
+The IPython notebook will open.
 Run the python notebook by selecting each section in order and clicking the run arrow at the top of the page.
-This ipython notebook develops the model we use to predict hubway ridership.
+This IPython notebook develops the model we use to predict hubway ridership.